Councillor suggests 'paint guns' as novel solution to stop speed demons

 The council would also continue to investigate narrowing some of the wider streets, which encouraged speeding and burnouts, when they became due for major works, he said.

-"I do believe police and council have a role to play, but the most effective thing is the community speaking up," O'Keefe said.
+"I do believe police and council have a role to play, but the most effective thing is the community speaking up."

 Broderick added the most effective thing residents could do was phone police as soon as car racing or burnouts started.